 - 1. Tuition Fees.
 Consult calendar printed at the front of this book. - 2.
 Dormitory Package.
-Burman University pro rates room and cafeteria charges on a daily basis as reported by the dormitory dean.
+Burman University pro rates room and cafeteria charges as reported by the dormitory dean.

 Students living in residence must submit to the Administrative Dean a written notice of intention to vacate a minimum of 30 days in advance of the move-out date or the entire room deposit will be forfeited.